writethedocs/www/docs/conf/na/2015/writing-day.md

 ## Writing Day

-Write the Docs this year will have a new Writing Day.
-This is modeled after [Sprints](http://en.wikipedia.org/wiki/Sprint_%28software_development%29) from the open source world.
+This year, Write the Docs will have a new Writing Day, modeled after [Sprints](http://en.wikipedia.org/wiki/Sprint_%28software_development%29) from the open source world.

-The idea is to get a bunch of interesting people in a room together and have them work towards shared goals.
+The idea is simple: to get a bunch of interesting people in a room together and have them work towards shared goals.

-The Write the Docs Writing Day will follow this model.
-We ask that everyone either come with a project, or be ready and willing to contribute to someone elses project.
+To make the most out of the Writing Day, we recommend that you either come with a project, or be ready and willing to contribute to someone else's project.

-This project can be anything,
-but some ideas:
+Here are some examples of projects that you might want to work on:

 * Open source software documentation
 * General documentation writing